 - Body Slam: Accepts a -4 penalty on their d20 attack roll, but on a successful attack, the Brawler picks up and throws a man-sized target a distance equal to their STR score.
-This attack deals 2d6 damage to the primary target, who must save vs. CON or be stunned for 1d6 rounds, and may do 1d6 damage to two adjacent targets if the Brawler makes a successful missile attack role. - Flying Dropkick: The Brawler can leap a distance equal to their STR score to deliver a powerful kick that does 2d6 damage.
+This attack deals 2d6 damage to the primary target, who must save vs. CON or be stunned for 1d6 rounds, and may do 1d6 damage to two adjacent targets if the Brawler makes a successful missile attack role. - Flying Dropkick: The Brawler can leap a distance equal to their STR score to deliver a powerful kick which does 2d6 damage.
 Target must save vs. CON or be stunned for 1d6 rounds.

 STR 15, CHR <10.
-Must have melee as PRIMARY form of attack.
-Must have Brawler Skill.
+Must have melee as primary form of attack.
 Must have gained one level without using melee weapons or wearing heavy armor.

 Brawlers forego the damage bonus for their PRIMARY attack (i.e., the character will henceforth only do 1d6 damage on their attacks).
 They cannot wear heavy armor or use a shield.
-They do not gain Skills except as indicated above.
 Note that their unarmed attacks will not damage incorporeal creatures or creatures that can only be hit by magical weapons.
 However, the Brawler may still be able to pin, hold, or throw such creatures, at the GM's discretion.